How Can Blind Spots Hide Deadly Hazards?

 • The height, visual acuity, and level of alertness of the vehicle’s driver.

-In other words, every vehicle has blind spots, but the location, depth, and breadth of those blind spots can vary widely.
+In other words, every vehicle has blind spots, but the location, depth, and breadth can vary widely.
 As detailed in this informative article from Consumer Reports, even identical vehicles can have different blind spots because of differences between the vehicles’ drivers.

 How Blind Spots Put You in Danger

-Most obviously, blind spots put you and your passengers in danger by blinding you to vehicles, pedestrians, cyclists, and other road hazards hiding in them, and by making your vehicle potentially invisible to other drivers.
-Drivers who do not see hazards in their blind spots risk making driving decisions that cause a collision.
+Blind spots put you and your passengers in danger by blinding you to vehicles, pedestrians, cyclists, and other road hazards hiding in them.
+They also make your vehicle potentially invisible to other drivers.
+Drivers who do not see hazards in their blind spots could make errant driving decisions or unsafe lane changes that cause a collision.

 Common blind spot accident scenarios include:

-• Motor vehicle collisions with pedestrians crossing the street in a driver’s windshield-post blind spot; and
+• Motor vehicle collisions with pedestrians crossing the street if a driver’s windshield post creates a blind spot

-You Have to Guess at Their Size and Shape
+You Have to Guess Their Size and Shape

 Drivers also have to guess at the size and shape of the blind spots of other vehicles to gauge what constitutes a safe distance or location when driving near them.
-If drivers guess wrong, then they may inadvertently put themselves and others in danger of an accident.
+If drivers guess wrong, then they may inadvertently put themselves and others in danger of blind spot accidents.

-One common example of the hazards involved in uncertainty about the size and shape of a blind spot involves sharing the road with a station wagon or SUV stuffed full of boxes or luggage, like you might see when families take off on a vacation road trip, or when college students move in and out of their dorms.
+One common example of the hazards involved in uncertainty about the size and shape of a blind spot involves sharing the road with a station wagon or SUV stuffed full of boxes or luggage.
+Common scenarios include families going on vacation or college students moving in and out of their dorms.
 From afar, you might expect the driver of that vehicle to see you as you approach to pass, only to realize (hopefully, not too late) that the contents of the vehicle completely block the driver’s sightlines, making you invisible.

-Finally, because the physical characteristics and perceptive abilities of drivers themselves can affect the size and shape of a blind spot, as a driver you can never have 100 percent certainty that another driver sees you.
+Because the physical characteristics and perceptive abilities of drivers themselves can affect the size and shape of a blind spot, you can never have 100 percent certainty that another driver sees you.
 That other driver’s poor vision, fatigue, or small stature could make your vehicle invisible.

-Another danger caused by blind spots arises from the fact that, as a driver, you cannot check for hazards hiding in them without taking your eyes off the road.
+Another danger caused by blind spots arises from the fact that, as a driver, you cannot check for hazards without turning your head and taking your eyes off the road.
 In other words, blind spot management more-or-less forces you to engage in a form of distracted driving by turning your head or focusing on your mirrors.

-Driver distraction—including the visual distraction that occurs whenever you take your eyes off the road ahead to focus on something else—constitutes a major contributing factor in car accidents.
-At highway speeds, your car can cover nearly 100 yards in the few seconds you are looking away from the road while clearing your blind spots, shrinking the amount of time you have to react to a sudden road hazard.
+Driver distraction includes the visual distraction that occurs whenever you take your eyes off the road ahead to focus on something else, and distracted driving is a major contributing factor in car accidents, particularly rear-end collisions.
+At highway speeds, your car can cover nearly 100 yards in a few seconds, and if you are looking away from the road while clearing your blind spots, you may have little or no time to react to a vehicle in front of you or another road hazard.

 Drivers who check their blind spots confront yet another danger: what they will do if they spot a vehicle in their blind spot that they did not expect to see, or if they see an unexpected road hazard approaching when they return their eyes to the road ahead.